Nortraship

 The Norwegian Shipping and Trade Mission (Nortraship) was established in London in April 1940 to administer the Norwegian merchant fleet outside German-controlled areas.
 Nortraship operated some 1,000 vessels and was the largest shipping company in the world.
 It made a major contribution to the Allied war effort.

-The British politician Philip Noel-Baker, Baron Noel-Baker, commented after the war, "The first great defeat for Hitler was the battle of Britain.
+The British politician and Nobel Peace Prize laureate of 1959, Philip Noel-Baker commented after the war, "The first great defeat for Hitler was the battle of Britain.
 It was a turning point in history.
 If we had not had the Norwegian fleet of tankers on our side, we should not have had the aviation spirit to put our Hawker Hurricanes and our Spitfires into the sky.
 Without the Norwegian merchant fleet, Britain and the allies would have lost the war".

 Nortraship had its main offices in London and New York City and was active during World War II.
 Nortraship was vital to Norway and the exile government as it lacked other means to support the Allied fight against the Axis powers.
 The organisation handed the various vessels back to their owners when Norway was liberated in May 1945.